-- Organizations need to address the management of change effectively and regulators need to engage with their organizations to ensure that the results are safe and effective.
-The cooperation and relationship with the regulator are extremely important to ensure a smooth and relatively quick approval process. - Organizations/operators need to review internal controls and processes for change management in light of the transition to the post-COVID-19 environment.
+- Organizations need to address the management of change effectively, and regulators need to engage with their organizations to ensure that the results are safe and effective.
+Cooperation and the relationship with the regulator are extremely important to ensure a smooth and relatively quick approval process. - Organizations/operators need to review internal controls and processes for change management in light of the transition to the post-COVID-19 environment.
 They should ensure any changes to operations do not unintentionally reduce the effectiveness of deployed mitigations.
-If changes are required, organizations/operators should provide a plan and special surveillance programs to monitor, identify and mitigate potential undesired impacts. - It takes visionary thinking to practice good change management and think through everything that could happen, including the ability to forecast effectively everything related to risk for flight safety and to conduct operational safety risk assessments as appropriate.
+If changes are required, they should provide a plan and special surveillance programs to monitor, identify and mitigate potential undesired impacts. - It takes visionary thinking to practice good change management and assess all the things that could happen, including the ability to forecast effectively everything related to risk for flight safety, and to conduct operational safety risk assessments as appropriate.